 Sierra Tucson is not responsible for lost cash.

 In order to ensure a therapeutic milieu, residents are encouraged to make phone calls only after the first 3 days of treatment, unless otherwise indicated by a medical provider’s order.
 Upon admission, residents are allowed to call (under nursing supervision) a significant other person to advise of their safe arrival.
 Telephones in the lodges are activated during certain hours each day.
 Phone cards are available for purchase in the bookstore.

 Mail may be sent to the following address:

 Tucson, AZ 85739

-No mail order packages will be delivered to patients while they are in treatment unless authorized by their unit therapist.
+No mail order packages will be delivered to residents while they are in treatment unless authorized by their unit therapist.

-Patients may receive faxes.
+Residents may receive faxes.
 However, we ask that family members and friends use discretion with this privilege.
-The fax number for patients is 855.373.7752.
+The fax number for residents is 855.373.7752.